 One of the biggest football stories of the summer so far in Spain has undoubtedly been Malaga's continued spending and the growing excitement surrounding their prospects for the future.
-With their riches from the Middle East continually adding to a strong side that seems capable of asserting themselves in the top half of La Liga, combined with a capable coach in Manuel Pellegrini, some Spanish football followers are asking themselves if Malaga could potentially be an unlikely challenger to the unrivalled dominance that the clasico pair have maintained in domestic Spanish football in recent years.
+With their riches from the Middle East continually adding to a strong side that seems able to assert themselves in the top half of La Liga, combined with a capable coach in Manuel Pellegrini, some Spanish football followers are asking themselves if Malaga could potentially be an unlikely challenger to the unrivalled dominance that the clasico pair have maintained in domestic Spanish football in recent years.
 Here is a look at a team on the rise:

 Their saviour, Sheikh Abdullah Al-Thani, announced his arrival a year ago with low key optimism - "Our goal is to help Malaga take the necessary steps to consolidate its presence in La Liga".
 His words didn’t exactly fuel the kind of ‘nothing is impossible’ euphoria that Manchester City fans felt a few years ago, or signal an intent to throw millions about like spare change.
 Imminent transfer dealings didn’t really help a sense that, despite the boundless riches of this particular Qatari, Malaga weren’t exactly on the shortest road to becoming a European force.
 Solomon Rondon from Las Palmas?
 Enzo Maresca from Olympiacos?
 Fans who had hoped for a mammoth spending total were quickly let down, and Malaga’s season began very poorly.
 Even the most optimistic of their supporters must have doubted the team's ability to turn things around.